-Been waiting years for this meeting-of-melted-minds to coalesce in physical form, and here’s the backstory: Rewind to 2006, when Heavy Winged is an active, Brooklyn-based psych-rock band who’ve yet to dissolve into bi-coastal logistical tangle; meanwhile, Eva/Inca Ore is on tour (for The Birds In The Bushes LP on 5RC) in the Northeast; simultaneously, Eternal Tapestry shredder Nick Bindeman happens to be in town.
-Heavy Winged invite Nick and Eva to co-jam with them at a gig at Northsix for the hell of it.
+The backstory of this meeting-of-melted-minds runs as follows: rewind to the eden of 2006, when Heavy Winged were a bustling Brooklyn-centered free-psych unit yet to dissipate into bi-coastal dormancy; meanwhile, Eva Saelens aka Inca Ore was touring the northeast in support of her recent The Birds In The Bushes LP; simultaneously, Eternal Tapestry shredder Nick Bindeman happens to be visiting the 5 boroughs.
+Heavy Winged invite Nick and Eva to commune jam at a Northsix gig for the hell of it.
 They do.
-The set is a charged, psychotropic cyclone of ragged electricity and possessed pixie shriek, stomping up and down over several damaged mountains of riff-wreckage.
+The set is a psychotropic cyclone of ragged electricity and possessed banshee frenzy, stomping up and down over several crumbling mountains of riff-wreckage.
 Miraculously, someone thinks to record the performance.
 Jed Bindeman mails us a copy.
-Fast forward to Fall 2008: Heavy Winged record a new 20-minute epic (“Into The Fog”), send it to Eva, and she adds hypno-bliss keyboard mirages over the top.
+Fast forward to fall 2008: Heavy Winged record a new 20-minute opus (“Into The Fog”) and send it to Eva, who overdubs some prime hypno-bliss keyboards.
 Ergo, Ring Mining.
 Black vinyl LPs mastered by James Plotkin and housed in jackets with collaged mountains artwork by Eva Saelens, plus a photocopied insert.